| Title: | Progress Bar for Parallel Tasks |

 BarFactory$get(type)

-A character string specifying the type of the
+typeA character string specifying the type of the

-to instantiate.
-Possible values are "modern"
+Bar to instantiate.
+Possible values are "modern" and

-.
+"basic".
 See the Details section for more information.

-When type = "modern"
+When type = "modern" a ModernBar instance is created

 and returned.
-When type = "basic"
+When type = "basic" a BasicBar instance

 is provided instead.

-A concrete implementation of the class Bar
+A concrete implementation of the class Bar.
+It throws an

-error if the requested bar type
+error if the requested bar type is not supported.

 clone()